canonical/open-documentation-academy/wsl/how-to/install-ubuntu-wsl2.md

 ## What you will learn:

 * How to enable and install WSL on Windows 10 and Windows 11
+* How to install `Ubuntu 24.04 LTS` using: Microsoft Store, WSL CLI, or Winget

 ## What you will need: